fhumbertodf/dicionario/Textos4.md

 important to have good parents.
 I hope that when I have children I will be a good parent like my parents are to me.
 Parents give children the foundation that they need to live good lives.*

-## 73: Autumn.

->*Article #97 My Mother
+## 97 My Mother.

-My mother does so many things.
+>*My mother does so many things.
 She has a job at a dress store; she cooks our meals; she cleans the house; she feeds the pets, and she still finds time to spend with us.
 My mother is always busy, but she says that her favorite time is time that she spends with us.
 My mother works from Monday to Friday.
 When she comes home from work, she makes something for supper.
 We